elytre/elytre/README.md

 }

 .Product {
-  /* This controls how a single product is displayed */ }
+  /* How a single product is displayed */
+}

 .Product .Product-title {
+  /* How a product's title is displayed */
 }

 .ProductList {
-  /* This controls how a list of products is displayed */ }
+  /* How a list of products is displayed */
+}

 .ProductList .Product {
-  /* Here you can control how a product is displayed when in a list of products */ }
+  /* How a product is displayed when in a list of products */ }

+.HomePage .ProductList .Product {
+  /* How a product appears when in a list on home page */ }

 .WaldenSite-powered-by {